 - Fill a sink or basin with warm water.

 - Wrap your baby gently in a blanket or towel and place him on the flat surface, always keeping a hand on your child.

 - Wet a soft washcloth, wringing out excess water.

 - Carefully wipe your baby’s eyelids from the inside corner out with plain water.

 - Gently wipe the rest of his face, paying particular attention to the area behind his ears, with plain water.

-- Pat the skin dry and put a hat on your child to help him keep warm.
+- Pat the skin dry and put a hat on your child to keep him warm.

-- Be sure to get in between fingers and toes and wash within all those cute creases, around his diaper area, and under his arms.
+- Be sure to get in between the fingers and toes and wash within all those cute creases around his diaper area and under his arms.

 - Follow up with an appropriate lotion to protect the skin.